Skip to content

 Growing Microgreens in your Flex Micro

-Once the microgreens are germinated and placed in the Flex Micro, the growing process becomes mostly hands-off—simply monitor your tank's water, nutrient, and pH level (takes around 10 minutes per week!).
+Once the microgreens are seeded and the tray is placed in the Flex Micro, the growing process becomes mostly hands-off—simply monitor your tank's water, nutrient, and pH level (takes around 10 minutes per week!).
 Most microgreens are typically ready to harvest 7 to 14 days from seed.

 Always place a non-perforated tray in any unused tray slots to keep the irrigation system fully contained and minimize the risk of contamination and helping to prevent algae growth.

-- Lights: Each shelf has its own light control.
-Keep the light on 24/7 for any shelf with plants growing.
-Use the switch located at the top right back corner of each shelf to turn the light on or off as needed.
+• Lights: Each tier features its own dedicated light control.
+Keep the light on continuously for any tier with uncovered, actively growing plants.
+Use the switch at the top right back corner of each tier to turn the light on or off as needed.

 We recommend checking your Flex Micro tank’s water, nutrient, and pH levels at minimum twice each week.
 These routine checks and adjustments usually take just 5–10 minutes.
 Start by checking all levels—water, nutrients, and pH—note any adjustments needed, then make those changes.